xenonview-com/python-sdk/README.md

 tierPlatium = "Platium"
 annualSilver = "Silver Annual" method = "Stripe" # optional
+value = '$25' #optional

-# Successful subscription to the lowest tier with Stripe
+# Successful subscription of the lowest tier with Stripe
 Xenon().initialSubscription(tierSilver, method)

+# Successful subscription of the lowest tier with Stripe for $25
+Xenon().initialSubscription(tierSilver, method, value)
 # ...
 # Successful subscription to the middle tier
 Xenon().initialSubscription(tierGold)